esp8266/Arduino/doc/ota_updates.md

     [HTTP_X_ESP8266_VERSION] => DOOR-7-g14f53a19
 ```

-with this information the script now can check if a update is needed.
-It is also possible to deliver different binary´s based on the MAC address for example.
+With this information the script now can check if a update is needed.
+It is also possible to deliver different binaries based on the MAC address for example.

-script example:
+Script example:
 ```php
 <?PHP